Position

 • High school diploma or equivalent required; additional education in horticulture or floral design is a plus.

-• Previous experience in a floral shop or related field is preferred.
+• Previous experience in a floral shop, grocery store, or similar retail environment is preferred.

-• Strong knowledge of different types of flowers, plants, and floral arrangements.
+• Strong understanding of different types of flowers, plants, and seasonal availability.

-• Excellent customer service skills and the ability to work well with a diverse group of people.
+• Excellent customer service skills with a friendly and approachable demeanor.

 Is becoming a Floral Clerk a good career path?